A local approach to parameter space reduction for regression and classification tasks: Localized parameter space reduction

 \begin{rmk}[Heuristics behind the choice of the active subspaces metric for K-medoids] Having in mind that the optimal profile $h(\yy)=\mathbb{E}_{\boldsymbol{\mu}_{i}}[f\vert P_{r(S_i), i}](\yy)$ from \cref{def:local ridge approximation} is approximated as $h(\yy)=f(\yy)=f(P_{r}\mathbf{x})$ as reported in \cref{rmk:approx_opt_profile}, we can argue that clustering with the AS metric from \cref{eq:as_norm} is effective since, for this choice of the metric, the clusters tend to form transversally with respect to the active subspace directions.
 This is because the metric weights more the components with higher eigenvalues.
 So clustering with this metric reduces heuristically also the approximation error induced by the choice of the non-optimal profile. \end{rmk}

 Other clustering criterions employed must satisfy the subspace Poincar\'e inequality for each cluster.
 Regarding the regression method we employ Gaussian process regression with RBF-ARD kernel~\cite{williams2006gaussian}.
-The procedure for response surface design with Gaussian processes and ridge approximation with active subspaces can be found in \cite{constantine2015active, romor2020kas}.
-As for the indicator for refinement, the local $R^2$ score in \cref{rmk:local r2} is employed to measure the accuracy of the ridge approximation against a validation dataset and the estimator from the RHS of \cref{eq:indicator} is used to determine the dimension of the active subspace of each cluster.
+The procedure for response surface design with Gaussian processes and ridge approximation with active subspaces can be found in \cite{constantine2015active, romor2022kas}.
+As for the indicator for refinement (I), the local $R^2$ score in \cref{rmk:local r2} is employed to measure the accuracy of the ridge approximation against a validation dataset and the estimator from the RHS of \cref{eq:indicator} is used to determine the dimension of the active subspace of each cluster.

-Regarding the complexity of the algorithm, for each refinement, considering an intermediate cluster of $K$ elements, the most expensive tasks are the active subspace evaluation $O((K/m)np^2+(K/m)n^2p+n^3)$ (the first two costs refer to matrix multiplications, while the third for eigendecomposition), the clustering algorithm, for example K-medoids with AS distance $O(K(K-m)^2)$, and the Gaussian process regression $O((K/m)^3p^3)$, where $p$ is the dimension of the outputs and $m$ is the minimum number of children clusters.
-With $M$ we denote the maximum number of children clusters.
-In the worst case the height of the refinement tree is $l=\log_{m}{N/el}$ where $el$ is the minimum number of elements per cluster.
+Here, we make some considerations about the complexity of the algorithm.
+For each refinement, considering an intermediate cluster of $K$ elements, the most expensive tasks are: the active subspace evaluation $O((K/m)np^2+(K/m)n^2p+n^3)$ (the first two costs refer to matrix multiplications, while the third for eigendecomposition), the clustering algorithm, for example K-medoids with AS distance $O(K(K-m)^2)$, and the Gaussian process regression $O((K/m)^3p^3)$, where $p$ is the dimension of the outputs and $m=n_{min}^{child}$ and $M=n_{max}^{child}$ are the minimum and maximum number of children clusters, for a more compact notation.
+In the worst case the height of the refinement tree is $l=\log_{m}{N/n_{el}}$ where $n_{el}$ is the minimum number of elements per cluster.
 In \cref{sec:complexity} we report the detailed computational costs associated to each refinement level.